RagnarokOS/distrib/INSTALL.md

     # apt-get install ragnarok-base -y

+*Tip: if asked to configure dma, simply press return at every question, leaving everything blank.
+The resulting dma.conf will be suitable for most people, and if anything more is required, you can always edit the file later.*

 ## Install extra sets (optional)

 These sets are optional, but highly recommended.
 Generally speaking, there should be a valid